AnkitBarik/planetMagFields/README.md

 # planetMagFields
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Routines to visualize magnetic fields of planets in our solar system, in both 2D and 3D.
-For 2D plots, the default projection is Hammer, and no external libraries are needed.
+For 2D plots, the routines use a Mollweide projection by default using the [cartopy](https://scitools.org.uk/cartopy/docs/latest/) library, but in the absence of it, it falls back to the internal Hammer projection.

 The following external libraries are used for a few different functions:

- - For projections other than Hammer: [cartopy](https://scitools.org.uk/cartopy/docs/latest/) library
  - Potential extrapolation: [SHTns](https://bitbucket.org/nschaeff/shtns) library
  - Writing vts files for 3D visualisation: [PyEVTK](https://github.com/paulo-herrera/PyEVTK) library

-All the plots below use the Mollweide projection specified with the keyword `'moll'`.

 # The `planet` class